The Evolution of God

 I wonder if perhaps something similar might be happening when children play with objects so that a pencil becomes “Mr. Pencil”, or some cloth and padding becomes a beloved teddy bear, with its own name and a promise of being preserved for years.

 God does not offer the same disappointments that romantic partners do.
 But God does not require that we find an actual person, and the experience of God is much less common than the experience of romantic love.
-Nevertheless, to me it looks possible that traditional religion may be right in one of its classical statements.
+Nevertheless, to me it looks like traditional religion may be right in one of its classical statements.
 God, whether created in our brains or not, is love after all.

 If that is true, then we should preserve the God of our experience even as the God in the brain becomes more and more apparent.
 Saint Augustine once said that if someone wanted to enrich their spiritual life but did not believe in God, they should pretend that there was a God.
 Then, he said, real faith became more possible.
 I think it would be a good thing to live in the world where people believed in God, but knew they were only pretending, received all the benefits and comforts that prayer and spiritual community can offer but, like children playing pretend, don’t mind when other people play differently.